CodeForFun7325/pokedex/README.md

 - Along with uploading their design, the user will be able to choose a name, type combination, ability, stat, and move set for their pokemon
 - After successfully submitting their design, the user can see their design by navigating back to the home screen, and selecting the pokemon they uploaded a sighting for
 - The image is stored in an Azure storage account and the form name, stats, types, abilities, and moves are stored in an Azure CosmosDB account

+### Upcoming:
+- Azure authentication:
+    - Allow users to sign in with their microsoft accounts
+    - Keep track of what pokemons are uploaded by what users and allow them to quickly see their own posts
+- Azure function:
+    - Notify users when a new pokemon sighting has been uploaded